gvp-257/AnalogControlPanel/Readme.md

 On the  [Github page](https://github.co/gvp-257/AnalogControlPanel), click the green Code button, and choose download zip.
 Extract the zip file into the "libraries" folder inside your sketchbook folder, and rename the extracted folder from "AnalogControlPanel-main" to "AnalogControlPanel".

-## BACKGROUND
+## Background

-I'm going to assume you're familiar with using Arduino's `analogRead` function and its supporting function `analogReference`, but want to know more and do more.
+I'm going to assume you're familiar with using Arduino's `analogRead()` function and its supporting function `analogReference()`, but want to know more and do more.
 If the next sections are confusing, refer to the [Arduino documentation for `analogRead`](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogRead/).

-### What Happens Inside `analogRead()`?

 Inside every chip that can do an `analogRead()` there is a specialised circuit module called an "analog to digital converter", ADC.
 The ADC's job is to convert the voltage on a pin to a number that the chip's CPU can process and store in memory.
-That's what's happening inside `analogRead()`.
-Analog Control Panel controls this internal ADC module in the ATmega328P chip used by the Uno, Nano, and Pro Mini.

 ## SIMPLE USAGE